DianeD/uno/README.md

 1. In Visual Studio, open Web.config and replace *ENTER_YOUR_PROXY_URL* with the HTTPS URL you copied.
 Your **ida:NotificationUrl** key will look something like this: `https://21698db0.ngrok.io/notification/listen`

    > NOTE: Keep the console open while testing.
-If you close it, the tunnel closes and you'll need to generate a new URL and update the sample.
+If you close it, the tunnel also closes and you'll need to generate a new URL and update the sample.

 ### Set up authentication
 TBA Start.Auth code